 My hope is that AVMf can serve as a "launching pad" for new research and development in search-based software engineering (SBSE).
 So, do you have a new search-based method but are dreading the creation of a bespoke system?
 Are you interested in learning how to use an AVM?
 Or, do you have an idea for a new SBSE example that we should integrate into the tool?
 If yes, then please try AVMf and contact me to share your ideas!

 Enjoy this post?
-If so, please read, Three quick tips for writing LaTeX in Neovim, my most recent article.
+If so, please read, Distraction-free writing with a terminal timer and Ubuntu notifications, my most recent article.